virginiafdez/brainSPADE3D_rel/README.md

 # brainSPADE3D_rel

 This is the code that was used for: "A 3D generative model of pathological multi-modal MR images and segmentations" by Virginia Fernandez, Walter Hugo Lopez Pinaya, Pedro Borges, Mark Graham, Tom Vercauteren and M Jorge Cardoso.
+Reference will be inserted upon its availability.
 The codebase is based on
 - brainSPADE2D (https://github.com/virginiafdez/brainSPADE_RELEASE.git)
 - NVIDIA SPADE (https://github.com/NVlabs/SPADE.git)